michalismeng/ntua-compilers/README.md

-# ntua-compiler
+# PCL - Pcl CompiLer

 Implementation of a compiler for the PCL toy language in F# using [FsLexYacc](https://fsprojects.github.io/FsLexYacc/).

+You can find the language specification in pcl2019.pdf (in Greek).

 ## How to install

 Install [.Net Core](https://dotnet.microsoft.com/download).
-We are currently using version 2.2.
+We are currently using version 3.0.

 Then clone the project and execute:
 ```